-- Add new objective and policies to the Future Land Use Element (FLUE) to create the Indian Trails Grove Overlay; - Revise the Managed Growth Tier System Map LU 1.1 to identify the boundaries of the Indian Trails Grove Overlay (ITGO): - Revise the Service Areas Map LU 2.1 to show the subject property's removal from the rural service area and inclusion within the limited urban service area: - Revise the Special Planning Areas Map LU 3.1 to identify the location of the Indian Trails Grove Overlay: - Revise the Thoroughfare Right of Way Identification Map TE 14.1 to show the extension of 60th Street North as an 80' right of way west from Seminole Pratt Whitney Road to 190th Street - Revise the Thoroughfare Right of Way Identification Map TE 14.1 to show the extension of 190th Street as an 80' right of way north from 60th Street North to Orange Blvd; - Revise the Functional Classification of Roads Map TE 3.1 to show the extension of 60th Street North as an undefined right of way Seminole Pratt Whitney Road to 190th Street: - Revise the Functional Classification of Roads Map TE 3.1 to show the extension of 190th Street as an undefined right of way from 60th Street North to Orange Blvd; and - Creation of a new rural residential Future Land Use Atlas (FLUA) designation titled Rural Residential, 1 unit per 1.25 acres (RR-1.25) along with the establishment of the subject property as a LUSA.
+- Add new objective and policies to the Future Land Use Element (FLUE) to create the Indian Trails Grove Overlay; - Revise the Managed Growth Tier System Map LU 1.1 to identify the boundaries of the Indian Trails Grove Overlay (ITGO); - Revise the Service Areas Map LU 2.1 to show the subject property's removal from the rural service area and inclusion within the limited urban service area; - Revise the Special Planning Areas Map LU 3.1 to identify the location of the Indian Trails Grove Overlay; - Revise the Thoroughfare Right of Way Identification Map TE 14.1 to show the extension of 60th Street North as an 80' right of way west from Seminole Pratt Whitney Road to 190th Street; - Revise the Thoroughfare Right of Way Identification Map TE 14.1 to show the extension of 190th Street as an 80' right of way north from 60th Street North to Orange Blvd; - Revise the Functional Classification of Roads Map TE 3.1 to show the extension of 60th Street North as a collector roadway from Seminole Pratt Whitney Road to 190th Street; - Revise the Functional Classification of Roads Map TE 3.1 to show the extension of 190th Street as a collector roadway from 60th Street North to Orange Blvd; and - Creation of a new residential Future Land Use Atlas (FLUA) designation titled Western Communities Residential Development (WCR) along with the establishment of the subject property within the LUSA.
+The WCR FLUA designation shall limit the maximum residential density of the Indian Trails Grove project to 00.80 dwelling units per acre.